Website Engagement Metrics – What are Engagement Metrics? Website Engagement Metrics Google Analytics

 And how they can be used to optimize your website and improve visitor engagement.

 Engagement metrics are a set of metrics that measure the level of interaction with your content.

-And they are designed to help you understand what is resonating with your audience and what isn’t.
+They are designed to help you understand what is resonating with your audience and what isn’t.

-And the most popular engagement metric is Facebook likes:
+The most popular engagement metric is Facebook likes:

 Which can be used to track how many people like, share, or comment on a post.

-So it’s important to note that Facebook likes are a very broad metric:
+It’s important to note that Facebook likes are a very broad metric: